-If printed ballots are used, each printed ballot shall have a rotation of candidate names on the ballots so that each candidate's name will be presented in each position (first, second, etc.) on approximately an equal number of ballots.
+6. The Retirement Administrator shall print ballots for distribution to eligible voters.
+There shall be a rotation of the candidate names on the ballots so that each candidates name will be presented in each position (first, second, etc.) on approximately an equal number of ballots.